elixir-mint/mint_web_socket/README.md

 See the report here: https://nfibrokerage.github.io/mint_web_socket/

-## A Quick Note About HTTP/2
+## HTTP/2 Support

-HTTP/2 WebSockets are not a built-in feature of HTTP/2.
-RFC8441 is an extension to the HTTP/2 protocol and server libraries are not obligated to implement it.
+HTTP/2 WebSockets are not a built-in feature of HTTP/2: RFC8441 is an extension to the HTTP/2 protocol and server libraries are not obligated to implement it.
-In the current landscape, very few server libraries support the HTTP/2 extended CONNECT method which bootstraps WebSockets.
+In the current landscape, very few server libraries support the RFC8441's extended CONNECT method which bootstraps WebSockets.

 If `Mint.WebSocket.upgrade/4` returns